UMM-CSci-3601/3601-lab4-mongo/CODE_QUALITY_CHECKS.md

 checking 10 particular properties.
 Many of these are different versions of "keep things simple", although there are also architecture-level checks.
-They have a check on testing that doesn't make any particular sense to me; you should probably rely on your test coverages instead of their "Automate Tests" check.
+They have a check on testing that doesn't make any particular sense to us; you should probably rely on your test coverages instead of their "Automate Tests" check.

 If you fail one of their checks, you can open up that check on their web